donhenton/mountebank-UI/README.md

 and the required criteria.
 This page works on the current **Imposter
     Collection** which is all the imposters for a given port.
 An imposter is a given response/match pair.
 New imposters can be added or deleted on this page as well.
+Additionally, imposters can be sorted, to allow for handling short-circuit matching logic.

 > ### Notes
 > * Http protocol only